In 2015, the department began initial efforts to:

-The MRBCA Stakeholder Workgroup, which includes representatives from the department, consultants, industry groups and partner agencies, met to hear from the user community.
+The MRBCA Stakeholder Workgroup, which includes representatives from the Department of Natural Resources, consultants, industry groups and partner agencies, met to hear from the user community.
 The workgroup also reviewed and provided comments on the department’s list of proposed updates and revisions and a draft of the revised guidance document.

 Public Notices/ Public Comments